 Gladstone Ridge is a Class 2 hike from Jonesy Gulch, which is located along South Cottonwood Creel, west of Buena Vista.
 Access is on a graded, gravel road that many passenger vehicles can successfully navigate.
 The hike involves some tree-bashing work followed by a long, steep, tundra ascent.
+Lidar added 3 feet of elevation.

 Gladstone Ridge South Slopes Route